History of the Delta Launch Vehicle

 In 1960, a young NASA launched the first of twelve spacecraft on a small, general-purpose rocket called Delta.
 Cobbled together from the tested pieces of other, less dependable rockets, Delta was intended as a stopgap until more powerful vehicles could be developed.

-Fifty years, dozens of upgrades, and more than 300 successes later, the Delta II expendable launch vehicle remains the “magnificent little workhorse” of space.
-The satellites and space probes it has launched have revolutionized several industries and expanded the boundaries of science, and Delta II has set a high standard for launch vehicle reliability — its record currently stands at 92 consecutive successes.
+For over fifty years, dozens of upgrades, and more than 300 successes, the Delta expendable launch vehicle remained the “magnificent little workhorse” of space.
+The satellites and space probes it launched have revolutionized several industries and expanded the boundaries of science, and Delta II set a high standard for launch vehicle reliability — upon its last flight in 2018 its record stood at 100 consecutive successes.

 This site, the basis for a chapter in the NASA History Office book To Reach the High Frontier, provides: